-Nataliaattended Barnard College of Columbia University, graduating cum laude with majors in Neuroscience and English.
-She wrote her honors thesis on noninvasive neuromodulation of cognition and motivation using focused ultrasound.She enjoys finding new books to read, trying new recipes, and training her kitten, Luna, to go for walks.
-She hopes to attend medical school and specialize in neurology or oncology.
+Nataliaattended Barnard College of Columbia University, graduating with majors in Neuroscience and English.
+She wrote her honors thesis on noninvasive neuromodulation of cognition and motivation using focused ultrasound.She enjoys finding new books to read, baking for lab meetings, and hiking.
+She plans to attend medical school.

 Monicaattended the University of Rochester and received a BA in Psychology while juggling pre- med requirements, greek life, and varsity athletics.
 She enjoys cooking, travelling, and working out.
 She plans to attend graduate school and pursue a career in sports psychology.
 Monica helps support CTC and cell free DNA liquid biopsy clinical trial patient accruals for the Faden Lab.

 Daniel is a final year medical student at Universidad del Rosario, Bogotá, Colombia.
 During his year in Faden Lab, he is working on the immunogenomics of head and neck cancer.
 In his spare time he enjoys outdoor activities and spending time with family and friends.
 He plans to pursue a career in Otolaryngology-Head and Neck Surgery.